 The phrase “Mama’s baby’s in the heart of every schoolgirl” symbolizes how Elvis captured the hearts of his audience, especially teenage girls.

-The reference to “Love Me Tender” highlights Elvis’ ability to evoke powerful emotions, with the song moving listeners to tears as they experienced the depth of his music.
+The reference to “Love Me Tender” highlights Elvis’ ability to inspire powerful emotions, with the song moving listeners to tears as they experienced the depth of his music.
 This line illustrates the lasting emotional impact Presley had on his fans.

 Bridge: The Fleeting Nature of Fame